msys2/msys2-main-server/README.md

 * nginx service for serving installers and packages (ports 80 and 443)
 * rsync server for serving the same (port 873)
+* daemon and http server for staging repositories
 * letsencrypt integration
 * packages web interface and API
 * redirects from non-canonical domains